Studio photograph of my parents in 1943. Taken in Charlotte, North Carolina,

 |Subway conductor at work today.|

 What the job description cannot convey, of course, is the actual sense of working.
-In summer the heat in the subway tunnels is infernal (and this was largely before the trains were air conditioned), in the winter it can be freezing during the periods in which the trains run in the open, as most subway lines do for some part of their runs outside Manhattan.
+In summer the heat in the subway tunnels is infernal (and this was largely before the trains were air conditioned), in the winter it can be freezing during the periods in which the trains run in the open, as most subway lines do for some part of their runs when outside Manhattan.
 It can be hazardous, not just from the obvious dangers mentioned in the job description, but from the violence that exists just below the surface in any crowded city.
 The conductor is in a fixed location, a small cab in the middle of the train.
 At every station he (or she) has to lower the window of the cab and lean out in order to see each end of the train to ensure that no one gets caught by a closing door and dragged by the train.
 While thus exposed, they can be subject to attack.
 My father occasionally came home from work with bruises from thrown objects and once was delayed for hours due to having to have stitches to a long graze on his forearm where someone on the platform had knifed him just as the train began to move.
 Another time he had gashes on his face from being attacked by someone wielding a broken bottle.
-Happily, these instances were rare and none were very serious.
+Happily, these instances were rare and none were very serious.2

 My father’s normal shift began in the early morning, well before the start of the “rush hour” that would see the great majority of office and factory workers traveling to reach their jobs.
-So, he would have to get up at 4:00 AM.
-As I grew older I would sometimes wake up at that hour and see the light on in the kitchen.
+So, he would have to get up between 3:00 and 4:00 AM.
+As I grew older I would sometimes wake up at that hour and see that the light in the kitchen was on.
 When this happened I would usually get up and visit with him as he ate breakfast and prepared food for his mid-morning lunch break, usually a simple sandwich and a thermos of hot tea with milk and sugar.
 Then he would be off to work and I would return to bed since there were still hours to go before I had to get up for school.
 When I was in high school I would sometimes be able to catch him on one of his morning runs and ride with him on my way to school.
 I think those short visits made him very happy.
 They made me happy too.

 Like many Irish men and women of their generation my parents married later in life.
 My father was 49 when I was born and my mother was 38.
 I was in my second year of college, aged 19 when my father retired.
 It ought to have been a comfortable retirement as his union, the Transport Workers Union (TWU), for which he and others had fought very hard during the 1930s, had wrested decent provisions from the city, when the city took over administration of the subways.
 But, it wasn’t to be.
 Within a few months of retiring he began to show the symptoms of what turned out to be lung cancer that had metastasized to the brain.
 Barely 12 months after retiring he was dead.
 My mother, who was totally broken by his loss, developed leukemia within two years and died 11 years later of its complications.